congratulations on your acceptance to UC Berkeley!

 Check out these frequently asked questions to learn more about MCB and to help separate fact from fiction!
-Also, we polled some of our peer advisors about their choice to come to Cal, their freshman experience, and more.
+Also, we polled some of our peer advisors about their choice to come to Berkeley, their freshman experience, and more.

 - What are the lower-division MCB requirements?